-It also helps to stay hydrated—which means avoiding the very drinks you’re most likely to reach for on a flight.
+It also helps to focus on hydration—which means avoiding the very drinks you’re most likely to reach for on a flight.
 Soft drinks, booze, and coffee are all diuretics, meaning that they make you pee more.
-“If you are going on a long haul it’s recommended that you start [hydrating] the day before,” Anzalone says.
+“If you are going on a long haul, it’s recommended that you start [hydrating] the day before,” Anzalone says.
 Keep a water bottle on hand in your carry-on bag.

 So you might be out of luck if you’re seated next to someone who is already ill.
 However, the idea that the recirculating air on a plane abets disease transmission is a myth.
-“Airflow and circulation of cabin air is quite sophisticated technically, so there is usually no high risk of getting infected even if you have someone [sick] sitting two rows before,” says Jochen Hinkelbein, a professor of anesthesiology at the University of Cologne in Germany and president of the German Society of Aerospace Medicine .
+“Airflow and circulation of cabin air is quite sophisticated technically, so there is usually no high risk of getting infected even if you have someone [sick] sitting two rows before,” says Jochen Hinkelbein, a professor of anesthesiology at the University of Cologne in Germany and treasurer for the European Society of Aerospace Medicine.

-You should be more concerned about the tray tables, bathrooms, and other germ-gathering surfaces you’re likely to come into contact with.
-They do get wiped down after flights.
-“The major airlines that are flying long-haul in my experience do extremely well in making sure that he airplane is as clean…as possible,” Anzalone says.
-But he does recommend traveling with hand wipes or sanitizer.
+You should be more concerned about the tray tables, bathrooms, and other germ-gathering surfaces you’re likely to come into contact with, even though they do get wiped down after flights.
+“The major airlines that are flying long-haul in my experience do extremely well in making sure that the airplane is as clean … as possible,” Anzalone says.
+But he does recommend traveling with disinfecting wipes or sanitizer.
 Really, it’s best to touch as little as possible.